DMGW-Goethe/SMBHBpy/README.md

 ## SMBHBpy
 This code allows the simulation of an inspiral of supermassive black holes (SMBHs) in a binary system by gravitational wave (GW) emission and dynamical friction due to the interaction with dark matter (DM) particles.
+It is possible to choose between static or rotating DM spikes.
+In addition to DM spikes, NFW profiles around each SMBH are also possible.
 The SMBHB-code is an extension of the IMRI-code by my colleague Niklas Becker [this](https://github.com/DMGW-Goethe/imripy/tree/main).

 #### Usage
-See examples
+See examples.

+#### Install
+Clone the repository and run.

 #### License
-See LICENSE File
+See LICENSE File.